Step 1: Considering a Complaint

 A Complaint is a written version of what you are telling the University (through a Case Manager/Investigator) about what happened.
 By writing a Complaint, you are indicating that you are willing to be contacted by a Case Manager/Investigator who will ask you questions to better understand what happened.

 Is there a time limit to submit a Complaint?

 There is no set time limit to submit a Complaint.
 Generally, it is best to do it as soon as you are able.

-If you have more general concerns for your safety because you are considering submitting a Complaint, speak first to a campus resource (e.g. Campus Security & Emergency Services, the Sexual Violence Prevention and Response Coordinator, Human Rights Advisory Services, Personal Counsellor, etc.).
+If you have more general concerns for your safety because you are considering submitting a Complaint, speak first to a campus resource (e.g. Campus Security and Emergency Services, Sexual Violence Prevention and Response Services, Human Rights Advisory Services, Personal Counsellor, etc.).
 Even if what you have to say is difficult, or you feel embarrassed or scared, it is always best to share as much information as you can when you talk to someone about your concerns.

 Creating an outline of key events before trying to draft your Complaint may also be helpful.
 Think about the important pieces of information that you want to communicate.

 Sometimes it is difficult to determine what is relevant or important to include at the beginning stages.
 If you were unable to recall or don’t include some details in your initial Complaint, write them down so that you can share them with the Case Manager/Investigator later, if needed.